Control Flow

 let number = 3;

-// Note that `if` is an expression.
+// Note that `if` is an expression, meaning it evaluates to a value.

 let result: u8 = if number < 5 {